sisl/AutomotiveDrivingModels.jl/docs/src/simulation.md

 ## Callbacks

 One can define callback function that will be run at each simulation step.
-The callback function can interrupt the simulation if it return `false`.
+The callback function can interrupt the simulation if it return `true`.
 It is also useful to log simulation information.

 To implement a custom callback function you must implement a type and the associated `run_callback` method.
 Here is an example of a callback that checks if a vehicle longitudinal position has reached some goal position and stops the simulation if it is the case.
 ```julia